-6 Conclusions
+6. Conclusions

 This paper attempts to assess the extent of bias induced from human impact in pollen-based quantitative climate reconstructions.

-Numerical analyses suggest that $P{ann}$ is the main explanatory variable for pollen distribution in temperate eastern China, even in the pollen dataset with intense human impact.
-The model-inferred Pann optima of most major woody pollen taxa in the human-induced dataset shift to the arid end of the gradient, resulting in the underestimation of $P{\text{ann}}$ when the percentages of tree pollen are high in the fossil record.
+- 5 Numerical analyses suggest that P{ann} is the main explanatory variable for pollen distribution in temperate eastern China, even in the pollen dataset with intense human impact.
+Model-inferred P{ann} optima of most major woody pollen taxa in the humaninduced dataset shift to the arid-end of the gradient, and resulting in the underestimation of P{ann} when the percentages of tree - pollen is high in the fossil record.
 In the context of long-term human impact on vegetation in the study region, a bias in pollen-based climate reconstructions is inevitable.
-However, our study demonstrates how this bias manifests and how a more reliable $P{ann}$ reconstruction can be inferred from the fossil pollen record.
-Reconstructed Pann using the natural dataset in this study reliably portrays the Holocene monsoon rainfall variations in northern China and supports a valid interpretation of the dry-land agriculture origin in the region.
-Our research also indicates that climate reconstructions should be conducted with caution, particularly for the last 1 or 2 millennia when population pressure is high and land use is intensive.
-Other sources of evidence, including archaeological or historical data, are helpful (and absolutely necessary) for a more accurate interpretation of results.
+However, our study demonstrates how this bias is manifest and how a more reliable P{ann} reconstruction can be inferred from the fossil pollen record.
+Reconstructed P{ann} using the 'natural' dataset in this study reliably portrays the Holocene monsoon rainfall variations in northern China and supports a valid interpretation of the dryland agriculture origin in the region.
+Our research also indicates that climate reconstructions should be conducted with caution, particular for the last one or two millennia when population pressure is high and land use is intensive.
+Other sources of evidence, including archaeological or historical data are helpful (and absolutely necessary) for a more accurate interpretation of results.